djbusstop/gentrification-map/README.md

 ### Forms

-Data is collected through Airtable forms, hopefully distributed by community partners.
+Data is collected through Airtable forms, distributed on social media and by community partners.

 #### Recently Closed Place Form